godmode2k/web_examples/README.md

 ----------
 > The sources show you how to make a simple Web page for <br>
 > manage the account(sign-in/up) and schedule.
+> And handle JSON response in PHP/Android (Currently login/logout only).
+> In Android, you can see how to keep PHP session.

 Environment